-F. Community-Driven Community Solar
+FG.
+Community-Driven Community Solar

-The Community-Driven Community Solar ("CDCS") block will open for a 180-day application period on December 14, 2021.
-Upon closing of the application period, projects will be scored based on the CDCS criteria as outlined below, with projects selected from the application pool in the order of highest to lowest score until the block is fully allocated.
-A minimum score of 2 points must be achieved to be eligible for CDCS funding.
+TheEach program year, there will be a 90-day period for Community-Driven Community Solar ("CDCS") block will open for a 180-day application period on December 14, 2021.projects to be submitted prior to any project selection.
+Upon closing of the application90-day period, projects will be reviewed and scored based on the CDCS criteria as outlined below, with projects selected from the application pool in the order of highest to lowest score until the block is fully allocated.
+A minimum score of 26 points must be achieved to be eligible for CDCS funding.
 Random selection will be utilized as a tiebreaker only for equally scored projects to fill available capacity, if any.
 However, should the capacity available be so small as to only accommodate one or more projects below a certain size, then the Agency may only consider those projects small enough to not exceed that remaining capacity.
-Projects will be scored on the following criteria.
+Projects will be scoredAfter project selection for any given program year, projects that have a minimum score of 10 points will be placed on a waitlist for the following delivery year.
+Projects will be selected based on the following criteria.